johndpope/FortniteClient/README.md

 # Fortnite Bot 2.0
 Uses JavaScript to emulate a Fortnite client and can join parties through HTTP and change skins / emotes visually.

+# Problem
+Currenly there is a issue with partys with the bot.

 # Skidder

 - scum Lawin